 Does your heart or chest hurt?
 Physical pain vs. emotional pain

-It can be normal to experience physical pain when experiencing intense feelings.
-Studies have found this is a common phenomenon, with many people associating sadness and emotional stress with physical pain.
-This pain is temporary for some people and might occur while crying or during a difficult moment.
-For others, the physical and mental pain can last longer or appear throughout the day.
-Regardless, it is often a safe pain and may not be associated with physical issues such as heart failure, blood clots, or low blood pressure.
+It can be normal to feel hurt when experiencing intense feelings.
+Studies have found this is a common phenomenon, with many people associating sadness and emotional stress with feeling hurt physically.
+This pain is temporary for some people and might occur while crying.
+For others, the physical and mental pain can last longer or hurt throughout the day.
+Regardless, it is often emotionally related and may not be associated with physical issues such as heart failure, blood clots, or low blood pressure.
 However, if you are experiencing chest pain and are unsure of the cause, you can talk to your doctor to rule out concerns like a heart attack, heart failure, heart disease, or other heart related health issues.
 Take note of your symptoms so that you can accurately report them to your doctor to receive a diagnosis.

 Why does my heart hurt?

 However, if your chest pain is related to emotional distress, you may be experiencing a broken heart.
-For those who experience this pain long-term, there may be stress-related physical challenges, such as inflammation, chest pain, headaches, high blood pressure, or chronic pain.
+For those who feel this hurt long-term, there may be stress-related physical challenges, such as inflammation, chest pain, headaches, high blood pressure, or chronic pain.
 Prolonged emotional and physical pain can also be a sign of depression or anxiety, two mental health conditions often accompanying physical symptoms.

 As mental and physical health seems to be inextricably connected, it can make sense that when you feel heartache, you may also experience muscle tightness and other stress-induced sensations, such as abnormal stomach activity or an increased heart rate.
 Emotional reactions are often tied to stress hormones, and this pain involves the same brain regions as physical pain, such as the brain regions of the anterior cingulate cortex and brain stem, potentially explaining why you may experience physical sensations in response to mental pain.

-If you’re wondering why your heart hurts in this way, you may also be facing physical conditions like broken heart syndrome, also known as stress-induced cardiomyopathy.
-Broken heart syndrome, which can also be referred to as takotsubo cardiomyopathy, can occur when someone experiences periods of extreme stress.
-This stress can overwhelm the body and cause heart muscle weakness as the heart muscles contract.
-Those experiencing a heartbreak or broken heart syndrome may feel as though they are having heart attack-like symptoms, often experiencing symptoms like chest pain and shortness of breath.
-In those cases, it's important for patients to talk to their primary care physician about any symptoms they have been experiencing.
-Heart attacks and other chest issues can be urgent concerns and require professional medical attention.
+If you’re wondering why your heart hurts emotionally, you may also be facing physical conditions like broken heart syndrome, also known as stress-induced cardiomyopathy.
+Broken heart syndrome, which can also be referred to as takotsubo cardiomyopathy, can occur in the heart when someone experiences periods of extreme stress.
+This stress can overwhelm the body and cause heart muscle weakness.
+Those experiencing broken heart syndrome may feel as though they are having heart attack-like symptoms, often experiencing chest pain and shortness of breath.
+It's important for patients to talk to their primary care physician about any symptoms they have been experiencing.
+Heart attacks and other chest issues can require professional medical attention.

 Your heart health can be important to maintain.
 While it can be challenging to experience painful situations, there are ways to learn from these experiences and recover.
 The following tips may guide you as you learn to cope with your emotions.
 Note that suppressing emotions can increase physical and emotional challenges, so being open and willing to cope with them is often the healthiest option.